If you have access to the Admin Console, you can review and add new break patterns for your company.

 If needed, you can also restrict to shifts that start between certain times.
 This allows you to specify different break patterns between day and night shifts if needed.

-If you only need one break rule in the pattern, you can click save.
-If you want to add another one, for example over 8 hours, you can choose ‘Add another break rule’ and complete the steps again.
+If you have multiple rules for a break pattern e.g. for shifts over 8 hours, you can do this by using the 'Add another break rule' and complete the steps again.

 Once done, click save and this will be added to your list of break patterns.